scality/vaultclient/EXAMPLES.md

 ```

-With this account access key, you can now start to use the Amazon AWS CLI.
+With this account access key, you can now start to use the AWS CLI.
 By setting AccessKeyId in the aws cli config file, or by command line.

 ### Create a user